-Transverse Myelitis can be caused by the Flu shot, Tetanus shot, or other vaccines.
+Transverse Myelitis can be caused by the flu shot, tetanus shot, or other vaccines.
 It is a neurological disorder caused by inflammation of the spinal cord.
 Inflammatory attacks can damage or destroy myelin, the protective covering that surrounds nerve fibers.
-If the myelin is destroyed, the nerves are exposed to damage leading to the symptoms of Transverse Myelitis.
+If the myelin is destroyed, the nerves are exposed to damage leading to subsequent symptoms of Transverse Myelitis.

 Debilitating symptoms include a loss of spinal cord function over several hours to several weeks.
 TM often begins as a sudden onset of lower back pain, muscle weakness, or abnormal sensations in the toes and feet.

 TM can rapidly progress to more severe symptoms, including paralysis, urinary retention, and loss of bowel control.
 Although some patients recover with little to no residual problems, others suffer permanent impairments that affect their ability to perform ordinary tasks of daily living.

 There are four (4) ‘classic’ symptoms of TM, which can show up in as little as a few hours or days, or gradually over the course of a few weeks:

 The bodily distribution of these symptoms can be either symmetric or asymmetric, affecting one (1) or both legs and arms.
 60% of TM cases have unknown causes despite the presence of inflammatory evidence.
 However, the remaining 40% of cases are caused by three things: autoimmune disorders, infections and vaccines.

 If you experience any of the aforementioned symptoms, especially if they grow in severity at a quick rate, see your doctor immediately.
 Your doctor will run certain tests to diagnose your symptoms.